 Look for a new partner that takes an active interest in the changes happening within your business.
-Perhaps even arrange regular catchup sessions to ensure they're on top of everything that's going on.
+Perhaps even arrange regular catch-up sessions to ensure they're on top of everything that's going on.

-There are lots of other questions that you should be asking, but I feel these are the 5 that will tell you the most about your potential partner.
+There are lots of other questions that you should be asking, but we feel these are the 5 that will tell you the most about your potential partner.

-What every IT support company wishes you knew about IT

-Before you glaze over and flip past this chapter, I'll add my disclaimer here: I am not about to bore you with technical jargon or gobbledygook.
+What every IT support company wishes you knew about IT Before you glaze over and flip past this chapter, we'll add our disclaimer here: We are not about to bore you with technical jargon or gobbledegook.
 Please do not panic!

-What I am going to talk about are the basic things that - if every client knew them - would make our lives a lot easier.
+What we are going to talk about are the basic things that - if every client knew them - would make our lives a lot easier.